 I hope you enjoy the following lightly edited post from June of 2014.
 Dealing as it does with the all-too-common experience of despair, it could have been written yesterday.

 Just where we don’t expect life, there it will be, because the life that we know is almost exhausted.
 The new life always comes from an unexpected corner.
 Carl Jung Visions: Notes of the Seminar Given in 1930-34, Vol. I (27 May, 1931), p.
 377.

-This morning I read a blog post from a dear internet friend, writer Vivienne Tuffnell, titled “Humankind Cannot Bear Very Much Reality.”
+This morning I read a blog post from an internet friend, writer Vivienne Tuffnell, titled “Humankind Cannot Bear Very Much Reality.”
 It can be found at this link .
 It was originally written two years ago, and Viv has just reposted it.
 It was about depression and despair.
 At the bottom was a new comment from another internet friend, John Amenta:

 “It did not matter, after all.
 He was only one man.
 One man’s fate is not important.

 Ursula K. Le Guin, Gaverel Rocannon, Rocannon’s World

 I too have suffered from despair since childhood.
 It began at the age of 11 when my father died.
 To this day there are occasions in my life when I cannot get excited about something because I know it will not last and my pleasure will not last and I will die and nobody will care and nothing I have done will make any difference, and so what?
 I started believing in religion because of this despair, and then I eventually gave up on organized religion for the same reason.
 It might help others, but it never made a dent in my despair.

 Yet I believe this: If my fate is not important, what is?
 My answer: the sacred life within me and everything that exists is important.